 What’s happening here: The writing at which I would like to make a name for myself is, mainly, Horror.
 Not the gore-based sort (although there’s no absolute injunction against spurting fluids, unlikely growths, and unpleasant transfixings) but rather the sort of horror that lies under the heading of “weird.”
 This has been described as bringing about the sensation of discovering that everything in your house has been replaced with a duplicate; less a yelping jump than a persistent qualm.
 This breed of Horror tends to overlap with Fantasy, so one may expect to find my name stuck on things of that genre as well.
 Thanks to a childhood spent sucking up Star Wars, H.G.
 Wells and H. Beam Piper (with a finishing dose of William Gibson when he was the Next Big Thing), there is some dabbling in SF as well, but an inability to keep ahead of any given technological development curve means the S is more likely to stand for “Speculative” than “Science.”

-The ideal is to present at least two short stories a month here; practically, that is probably optimistic unless someone actually starts paying me to write instead of performing what is in essence data-entry in a comfortable setting.
+The ideal is to present at least two short stories a month here; practically, that is massively optimistic until someone actually starts paying me to write instead of performing what is in essence data-entry in a comfortable setting.
+Have I mentioned that I have a Patreon account?

 All writing on this site, unless otherwise indicated, is ©Dirck de Lint.
 I may occasionally drag in a photograph for embellishment, too, but it’s more likely to be something with an open licence from Wikimedia Commons (with citation in the metadata if not the caption).